 QMX Gold Corporation is a Canadian-based mineral exploration and development mining company.
-The Company’s operations and strategic investments are located in the Abitibi District of Quebec and the Snow Lake District of Manitoba.
+The Company’s operations and strategic investments are located in the Abitibi District of Quebec.

 The Abitibi District of Quebec is one of the two gold “hot spots” in North America (the other being Nevada-Western Utah), and historically the 3rd richest gold producing region in the world.
 This region has been the birth place of many current and past major Canadian mining and exploration companies.
 The majority of the world’s recent discoveries have been made in these regions.